QuantumApprentice/Quantums-Oblivion-Lost-Patch/README.md

 To install just copy the Patch002.dat file into the same folder as patch000.dat and patch001.dat.
-Right next to the Fallout 2 executable.
+Right next to the executable, over-writing any existing Patch002.dat.
+(If you want to preserve an existing Patch002.dat and know what you're doing, you can rename this file to Patch003.dat, which will apply the fixes but leave the russian translation found in the Patch002.dat file that comes with v1.04)

 That's it, that's all you have to do.
 Congratulations!
 Now you're updated to the most recent patch.
 Hope you enjoy the game fixes, I'm going to call it "Quantum's Oblivion Lost Patch" when I upload it...what do you think?
 Too showy? or just right?

-### I fixed 4 specific things in this patch:
+### I fixed 5 specific things in this patch:
 1) Most of the crashes were caused by the "anomalies" scattered around the map.
    After a few weeks, (randomly selected for each one when you first enter a map), an anomaly will attempt to spawn an "Artifact" on the little glowing lines that